salilab/imp/doc/tutorial/rnapolii_2.md

 target_gmm_file = datadirectory+'emd_1883.map.mrc.gmm.50.txt'
 \endcode

 The first section defines where input files are located.
+The
-The [_topology_file_](topology_file) defines how the system components are structurally represented. _target_gmm_file_ stores the EM map for the entire complex, which has already been converted into a [Gaussian mixture model](gmm).
+\link IMP::pmi::topology::TopologyReader topology file \endlink defines how the system components are structurally represented. _target_gmm_file_ stores the EM map for the entire complex, which has already been converted into a [Gaussian mixture model](gmm).

 \code{.py}
 #--------------------------